Welcome to Nepal

 Activities

-Templed out?
+Temple out?
 Sick of stupas?
 Try trekking instead.
 The best trekking season is between September and early December, although March and April are also popular.

 Remember to minimize your impact on the environment by avoiding the use of non-biodegradable items, disposing of your garbage responsibly, staying at lodges that use kerosene instead of firewood, and not using toilet paper.